ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 4.1 **Announcement Date.** For Tier 1 Events and Wildcard Events the following rules apply:

-- For events starting between 1 January, 2025 and 31 December, 2025, the Announcement Date must be no later than 1 September, 2024.
+- For events starting between 1 January, 2025 and 31 December, 2025:
+	- The Announcement Date must be no later than 1 September, 2024.
+	- The Invite Date must follow the announcement of Additional Information by no fewer than 30 days.

-- For events starting between 1 January, 2026 and 31 December, 2026, the Announcement Date must be no later than 1 January, 2025.
+- For events starting between 1 January, 2026 and 31 December, 2026:
+  	- The Announcement Date must be no later than 1 January, 2025.
+  	- The Invite Date must follow the announcement of Additional Information by no fewer than 60 days.

-- For events starting after 31 December, 2026, the Announcement Date must be at least 24 months prior to the start of the Tournament's Main Event.
+- For events starting after 31 December, 2026:
+  	- The Announcement Date must be at least 24 months prior to the start of the Tournament's Main Event
+  	- The Invite Date must follow the announcement of Additional Information by no fewer than 6 months.

-For Tier 2 Events, the Announcement Date must be at least 3 months before the start of the Tournament's Main Event.
+For Tier 2 Events and Wildcard Events the following rules apply:
+  - The Announcement Date must be at least 3 months before the start of the Tournament's Main Event.
+  - The Invite Date must follow the announcement of Additional Information by no fewer than 30 days.

 4.2 **Basic Information.** For all types of events, Licensee shall publish at least the dates and the identity of the operator of the Tournament.